Sentry Page Protection

 US Dollar Index Daily charts

-Over the past week the USD closed between its short term trend 50 and 200 day moving averages.
+Over the past week the USD closed below its short term trend 50 and 200 day moving averages.

 US Dollar Index Weekly charts